Air Defense Forces Reveal Results of Air Battle with Russia — online.ua

 Points of attention

+They carried out the attack with 60 Shahed attack UAVs and simulator drones of various types from the following directions: Millerovo, Orel, Kursk, Primorsko-Akhtarsk — Russian Federation, Gvardiyske — TOT of Crimea.

-This time, enemy targets were destroyed by aviation, anti-aircraft missile troops, electronic warfare and unmanned systems units, and mobile fire groups of the Defense Forces of Ukraine.
+This time, aviation, anti-aircraft missile troops, electronic warfare and unmanned systems units, and mobile fire groups of the Defense Forces of Ukraine were involved in the destruction of enemy targets.

+In addition, it was indicated that enemy air attack vehicles were hit in 9 locations, as well as downed strike UAVs fell in 3 locations.

 More on the topic